-Principal Risks are those risks that can adversely affect the achievement of the Trust's corporate objectives and are identified, assessed and monitored by the Board Assurance Framework.
+Principal Risk is a risk that can adversely affect the achievement of the Trust's corporate objectives and is identified, assessed and monitored by the Board Assurance Framework.

 Probability is the chance that something will happen, calculated statistically.

 Residual risk is 'the mitigated risk remaining after all reasonable controls have been applied to associated hazards that have been identified, quantified, analysed, communicated to the appropriate level of management and accepted after proper evaluation'.